The following ports need to be opened in order for the Web Filter to function correctly.

 - TCP/UDP-1306 Identification Server Service; UA reporting, and Identification Subscription

-- TCP/UDP-1307 Reporting (used between parent and children appliances)
+- TCP/UDP-1307 Reporting (used between cluster servers and cluster master)

 - TCP/UDP-1310 Policy (used between parent and children appliances)